Scatter plot

 Example

-Create a scatter plot to visualize the relationship between diabetes and hypertension among Medicare beneficiaries.
-Select features in the chart to see where they fall on the map.
+The scatter plot below visualizes the relationship between diabetes and hypertension among Medicare beneficiaries.
+Select features in the chart to see where they are located on the map.

 Related topics